-- Application for admission
+Application for admission

-- Copy of front and back of a valid government-issued photo identification (i.e. driver's license or passport)
+•Copy of front and back of a valid government-issued photo identification (i.e. driver's license or passport)

-- Statement of Eligibility
+Statement of Eligibility

-- Signed Code of Conduct

-- Authorization for background check

-- Must have access to a computer with an Internet connection for the web-based programs and meet the minimum technology, hardware, and software requirements outlined in the ATI catalog.
+Must have access to a computer with an Internet connection for the web-based programs and meet the minimum technology, hardware, and software requirements outlined in the ATI catalog.